 Commenting on the deal, Kevin Smith, General Counsel at SIS, said: “Thanks to Oscar, Keith and the other lawyers involved for their support on this transaction.
 We received sound pragmatic advice from the team at Stevens & Bolton throughout the project which reflects their huge experience in doing deals like this.”

-The Stevens & Bolton team comprised Oscar Horwich, Keith Syson and James French (corporate), Ian Craig (real estate), Kate Schmit (corporate tax), Tom Lingard (IP), Shaun Hogan (employment), Laura Barrett (finance), and Zara Matthews, Elena Cafora and Lauren Melnyk (trainee solicitors).
+The Stevens & Bolton team comprised Oscar Horwich and Keith Syson (corporate), Ian Craig (real estate), Kate Schmit (corporate tax), Tom Lingard (IP), Shaun Hogan (employment), Laura Barrett (finance), and Zara Matthews, Elena Cafora and Lauren Melnyk (trainee solicitors).